AONIEX/Portfolio/honours.markdown

   Example swords generated entirely at runtime.
 (Prototype)
 </p>

-## Creating The Blade Generation

-## Steps For Creating The Base Blades
+## Creating The Blade Generation - Steps For Creating The Base Blade

 ### 1. First the Blade is generated as a flat 2D mesh based on:
 - A Spline based center lines